amarptel/100-days-of-code/r1-log.md

 About Me page CSS and researched animations for tech stack portion of website.
 ### R1D20
 Added svg icons to display my techstack and wrote descriptions for each image.
+### R1D21
+Researched animations for my tech stack images and am in the process of trying to implement a window slider.